The Agents of Atlas are a super-hero team, which assembled in 2006.

 The Agents learned that M-11 had been programmed as a double agent for the Yellow Claw.
 They used him to track their enemy back to the scene of the earlier massacre, where Jimmy had been found.

 Discovering a secret passage they battled through Claw’s minions to face the villain himself, along with his advisor the dragon Mr. Lao.

 The New Khan

-With Khanata’s help the team faked their death, leaving them temporarily free of S.H.I.E.L.D.’s interest.
-Jimmy and his Agents of Atlas — the inner circle of the empire — made plans to become a clandestine force for good in the world.
+With Agent Khanata’s help the team faked their death, leaving them temporarily free of S.H.I.E.L.D.’s interest.
+Jimmy and his Agents of Atlas — the inner circle of the Empire — made plans to become a clandestine force for good in the world.